12 Jyotirlingas in India

 Grishneshwar temple, sometimes referred to as the Ghrneshwar or Dhushmeshwar temple.
 Among all the twelve Jyoti Ling of Lord Shiva and Grishneshwar is considered the twelfth and last Jyotirling.

-In Southern India, there are five famous Siva Lingas which represent the five elements.
+In Southern India, there are five famous Siva Lingas that represent the five elements.

 1. In Kanjivaram (Tamilnadu), there is Prithvi Lingam.